Spontaneous scalarization: Theoretical background: mechanism and theories

 \subsubsection{Induced by spin}

-Rapidly rotating \ns{s} in the context of scalarization were first studied in \textcite{Doneva:2013qva}.
-They showed that for \DEF-like models, rapid rotation can enhance scalarization by increasing the parameter space where scalarization can occur.
+Rapidly rotating \ns{s} in the context of scalarization were first studied by \textcite{Doneva:2013qva}.
+They showed that for \DEF-like models rapid rotation can enhance scalarization by increasing the parameter space where scalarization can occur.
 Conversely, it is also known that larger spin leads to weaker scalarization for \bh{s} in sGB gravity with $\dd^2f/\dd\phi^2 <0$ \cite{Cunha:2019dwb}.

 In suitable theories, spin can in itself induce a tachyonic instability that triggers scalarization~\cite{Dima:2020yac}, and spinning scalarized \bh{s} in these theories were subsequently constructed explicitly by~\textcite{Herdeiro:2020wei} and~\textcite{Berti:2020kgk}.
-The fact that spin can trigger \bh scalarization (rather than just control the scalar charge), is important because it opens up the possibility that only rapidly rotating \bh{s} carry scalar charge, irrespective of their mass.
+The fact that spin can trigger \bh scalarization (rather than just controlling the scalar charge) is important because it opens up the possibility that only rapidly rotating \bh{s} carry scalar charge, irrespective of their mass.

-These results, as well as further work on scalarized rotating compact objects that will be discussed in Secs.~\ref{sec:ns_scalarization} and~\ref{sec:bh_scalarization}, show vividly that spin, a ubiquitous property of astrophysical objects, can play an important role in the amount of scalar charge a scalarized object carries.
+These results, as well as further work on scalarized rotating compact objects that is discussed in Secs.~\ref{sec:ns_scalarization} and~\ref{sec:bh_scalarization}, show that spin, a ubiquitous property of astrophysical objects, can play an important role in the amount of scalar charge that a scalarized object carries.